mdn/content/files/en-us/web/api/payment_request_api/using_the_payment_request_api/index.md

 ## Recommending a payment app when user has no apps

-If you select to pay with the BobPay demo payment provider on this merchant page, it tries to call `PaymentRequest.show()`, while intercepting the `NOTSUPPORTEDERR` exception.
+If you select to pay with the BobPay demo payment provider on this merchant page, it tries to call `PaymentRequest.show()`, while intercepting the `NotSupportedError` exception.
 If this payment method is not supported, it redirects to the signup page for BobPay.

 The code looks something like this: